GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 The dataset contains the #acr("DoA") values for each sample.
 We need to convert this list of scalar angular values to our spatial spectrum encoding format in order to allow its use as a regression target.
 Numerous methods could be employed to achieve this.
-A first solution to this problem could be placing a pseudo Dirac at the exact location of the source:
+A first solution to this problem could be placing a pseudo-Dirac at the exact location of the source:

 // TODO: introduce Theta being the vector of DOA angles
 // TODO: introduce o(i)